All Episodes

 That was bad.

-I I also oppose what happened in Libya.
+I also oppose what happened in Libya.

 He was killing radical Islamic terrorists.

-We toppled Qaddafi and the radical Islamic terrorists took over and began killing Americans.
+We toppled Qaddafi, and the radical Islamic terrorists took over and began killing Americans.

 That was bad.

-The touchstone should be does this make America more safe?
+The touchstone should be, does this make America more safe?

 Does this protect Americans?

-And the reason I believe that President Trump is exactly right to support Israel in in stopping Iran's nuclear weapons capability is because Iran with a nuclear weapon poses a clear threat to the safety and security of America and a clear threat of murdering a vast number of Americans.
+And the reason I believe that President Trump is exactly right to support Israel in stopping Iran's nuclear weapons capability is because Iran with a nuclear weapon poses a clear threat to the safety and security of America and a clear threat of murdering a vast number of Americans.

-That's why Israel is acting, that's why President Trump is acting.
+That's why President Trump is acting.

 Be strong enough that your enemies don't want to mess with you.